Midburn/burner-games/README.md

 ## Development Guidance (for all levels)

 This repo (or application) was developed as part of the Midburn platform, therefor it was designed as an API first.
+> Find a full API documentation / examples on `api-example.md`

 `burner-games` is deployed on `https://burner-games.herokuapp.com` for development purposes.
 If you're less experienced with running Ruby on Rails services & you work on the front-end side, you may use the heroku.com dev environment as your back-end service.